DUI and Prescription Medication in Las Vegas – DUI Lawyer of Goodman Criminal Defense Attorney

-If you are arrested for suspicion of driving under the influence of drugs and/or alcohol, you are subject to undergo a chemical test for your blood or urine.
+If you are arrested for suspicion of driving under the influence of drugs and/or alcohol in Las Vegas, you are subject to undergo a chemical test for your blood or urine.
 To make the procedure more transparent, you are also allowed to get a medical expert to conduct the same test.
 This is advisable as some of the enforcers may improperly administer the test and may even intentionally contaminate the results.
 A medical professional of your own can lessen the possibility of errors.

 DUI and Prescription Medication Penalties

-In the event that you are arrested for driving under the influence of vicodin, the penalties are usually same as those of misdemeanor.
+In the event that you are arrested for driving under the influence of vicodin in Las Vegas, the penalties are usually same as those of misdemeanor.
 However, there is still a possibility that the prosecutors will charge you with a felony.
 This occurs when the incident brought damage or caused death.
 The penalties are the following:

 - 2 days to 6 months in jail or 24 hours to 96 hours of community service;